scala/docs.scala-lang/contribute/hacker-guide.md

 ### Verify

-Now to make sure that my fix doesn't break anything I need to run the test suite using the `partest` tool we wrote to test Scala.
+Now to make sure that my fix doesn't break anything I need to run the test suite.
+The Scala test suite uses [JUnit](http://junit.org/junit4/) and [partest](partest-guide.html), a tool we wrote for testing Scala.
-Read up [the partest guide](partest-guide.html) to learn the details about partest, but in a nutshell you can either run `sbt test` to go through the entire test suite (30+ minutes) or use wildcards to limit the tests to something manageable:
+Run `sbt test` and `sbt partest` to run all of the JUnit and partest tests, respectively.
+`partest` (not `sbt partest`) also allows you to run a subset of the tests using wildcards:

     18:52 ~/Projects/scala/sandbox (ticket/6725)$ cd ../test
     18:56 ~/Projects/scala/test (ticket/6725)$ partest files/run/*interpol*